Experts in criminal injury abuse claims

 Important time limits apply to CICA claims.

-Generally, criminal injuries compensation claims must be submitted within 2 years of the date on which the crime took place, unless the victim was under 18 at the time; in which case they have until their 20th birthday to bring a claim.
+Generally, criminal injuries compensation claims must be submitted within two years of the date on which the crime took place, unless the victim was under 18 at the time; in which case they have until their 20th birthday to bring a claim.

 However, late applications by victims of sexual assault and sexual or physical abuse will be considered, as happened in this case we won.
 This is because the CICA recognise that victims are often unable to speak about the abuse for many years and cases of historic abuse are emerging all the time.

 If the assault or abuse was not reported to the Police at the time it took place, the victim has two years from the date on which it was reported to the Police to submit an application for compensation.